 It is an honor when others share my content, but I wanted to take a minute to unpack my sharing policy so we’re on the same page.

-6) Print: If you would like to print my posts, please email or text for written permission.
-I almost always say YES because I love seeing this happen.
-Also be sure to give credit on your document by listing my blog link and name.
-What I mean is, “Ryan Lundquist of SacramentoAppraisalBlog.com”.
+6) Print (please ask): If you would like to print my posts, please email or text for written permission.
+I almost always say YES and I love supporting what you are doing.
+Also be sure to give credit on your document: “Content by Ryan Lundquist of SacramentoAppraisalBlog.com”.

 Certified Real Estate Appraiser